-POWER SWITCH & POWER UP: First remove the protective covers from the tubes (plastic webbing) before connecting the A.C. cord to a power receptacle.
+POWER ON: First remove the protective covers from the tubes (plastic webbing) before connecting the A.C. cord to a power receptacle.
 Make all necessary connections including pre-amp, effects, speakers and instrument before you flip the STANDBY switch to its ON position.

 AC power is turned on via the POWER switch and indicated by the pilot lamp.
 Before switching on the power, place the STANDBY switch into its Standby position and allow at least 30 seconds of warm-up time before switching the STANDBY switch to the ON position.

-This start up procedure helps extend tube life by preventing a high voltage turn-on surge.
+This helps extend tube life by preventing a high voltage turn-on surge.
 (However, all of our amplifiers are tested to withstand this extra stress, just in case this procedure is neglected by the user.)
-But ignoring this procedure everytime the amplifier is used will shorten the tubes toneful life.